 The DHSS Division of Substance Abuse and Mental Health (DSAMH) serves the adult population in need of publicly funded behavioral health services.

-Zinnia Healing is a service that offers drug and alcohol rehab centers nationwide.
+Zinnia Health is a service that offers drug and alcohol rehab centers nationwide.
 We can help you find the nearest substance abuse treatment program near to you in DE.

 How Bad is Substance Use Disorder in Delaware?